-BTM-Series Battery Thermal Temperature Monitor/ Thermal Runaway Monitor
+BTM-Series Battery Temp Sensor / Battery Thermal Runaway Monitor

 Model # BTM-Series

-The Eagle Eye BTM-Series Battery Temperature / Thermal Runaway Monitor is a dependable low-cost solution to protecting stationary batteries against over-temperature and thermal runaway conditions.
+The Eagle Eye BTM-Series Battery Temperature Sensor/ Thermal Runaway Monitor is a dependable low-cost solution to protecting stationary batteries against over-temperature and thermal runaway conditions.
 Individual sensors are quickly and securely attached to each battery jar and connected in series from the main unit.
-Each thermal runaway sensor is sealed to an IP68 rated-enclosure (water, gas and dust proof) and the provided special gel-filled connectors are also sealed against acid ingress, dust, and gasses.
+Each thermal runaway sensor is sealed to an IP68 rated-enclosure (water, gas and dustproof) and the provided special gel-filled connectors are also sealed against acid ingress, dust, and gasses.

 Longer interconnections, such as shelf-to-shelf and rack-to-rack are simple to accommodate with standard 20SWG cable, and the IDC connectors provided; cable lengths are not sensitive.
-Sensor installation for a 40-jar battery will typically take less than an hour.
+Battery temperature sensor installation for a 40-jar battery will typically take less than an hour.

 LED Indicators For: